pgml/bellbird-notes/README.md

 * visual mode goes crazy on multilines (wrapped lines)
 * General status bar column is cut off if window is too small
+* Meta infos files resets on some occasions

 ## Future Plans